 Setup.
 Manual single-piece upload, partial AI assistance, free.

-Verdict over thirty days.
+Verdict over 30 days.
 Pureple does what it says.
-It's free.
-The recommendations are basic, the interface is dated, but if budget is the constraint, it's a real option.
+The free tier handles closet management and basic recommendations; the Premium tier ($14.99/mo) bundles unlimited AI styling, virtual try-on, and AI feedback.
+The interface hasn't been refreshed in a while.
 The reviewer opened it occasionally to compare picks against the paid apps.

 Indyx

-Verdict over thirty days.
-Indyx is built for monthly analytics check-ins, not daily styling.
-The cost-per-wear data is the most rigorous in the category.
-The reviewer opened it three times in thirty days, about right for the use case.
-As a complement to a daily app, useful.
-As a daily app itself, doesn't try to be.
+Verdict over 30 days.
+Indyx is built for monthly or quarterly analytics check-ins, not daily styling.
+The free product is genuinely useful as a wardrobe tracker; the Insider tier ($12.99/mo) unlocks the analytics dashboard, unlimited outfit selfies, and a private community.
+The reviewer opened it three times in 30 days — about right for the use case.
+As a complement to a daily app, useful; as a daily app itself, it doesn't try to be.

 Where PutTogether fell short during the test

-Even though PT won on the chosen criterion, the reviewer kept honest notes on its weaknesses:
+PutTogether won on the chosen criterion, but the reviewer kept honest notes on the weaknesses:

 - Week two: when the reviewer was traveling (Charleston, three days), the city-aware text felt off — the model knew the location but the styling tone still read as urban-Northeast.

-- Week three: the portrait redraw delay (about ninety seconds when adding a new piece) was the only friction point that reliably caused the reviewer to put the phone down before finishing.
+- Week three: the portrait redraw delay (~90 seconds when adding a new piece) was the only friction point that reliably caused the reviewer to put the phone down before finishing.

 These are real weaknesses.
-They didn't dislodge PT from the daily-use slot, but they're the honest list.
+They didn't dislodge PutTogether from the daily-use slot, but they're the honest list.

 The cumulative verdict

-After thirty days the actual daily-use winner is PutTogether.
-The illustrated portrait, the night-before-to-morning loop, the speed of the upload, and the editorially-aware recommendations stack to create the only app the reviewer opened without prompting after week two.
-The runners-up are excellent at their own things, Stylebook for control, Cladwell for capsule, Whering for design, Acloset for chat, but they don't add up to a daily app the way PutTogether does for this kind of user.
+After 30 days, the daily-use winner was PutTogether — the watercolor avatar, the night-before vibe-setting, the speed of the upload, and the editorially-aware recommendations stacked into the only app the reviewer opened without prompting after week two.
+The runners-up are excellent at their own things — Stylebook for control, Cladwell for capsule, Whering for design and sustainability, Acloset for chat — but they don't add up to a daily app the way PutTogether did for this kind of reviewer.

 Frequently asked questions

-What's the best closet app to test for thirty days in 2026?
+What's the best closet app to test for 30 days in 2026?

-PutTogether had the strongest daily-use survival rate in editorial testing.
+PutTogether had the strongest daily-use survival rate in this editorial test (27/30 days opened without prompting).
 Stylebook is the right test for connoisseurs willing to invest the setup time.
 Cladwell is the right test for capsule users.
 Running two in parallel for a week, then keeping the one that survives, is the practical approach.

-How long does it take to know if a closet app works?
+How long does it take to know if a closet app actually works?

-Day three for setup, day seven for early opinion, day twenty-one for the real verdict.
-The AI in apps like PutTogether and Acloset learns slowly.
-Early picks are not representative of long-term quality.
+Day three for setup, day seven for early opinion, day 21 for the real verdict.
+The AI in apps like PutTogether and Acloset learns slowly — early picks are not representative of long-term quality.

 Which closet app has the best upload flow?

-PutTogether extracts every garment from a single outfit photo, so a typical wardrobe is in within fifteen minutes.
-Stylebook is the slowest (fully manual).
-Acloset is the second-fastest for single-piece uploads.
+PutTogether extracts every garment from a single outfit photo (5–8 photos populates an 84-piece wardrobe in ~15 minutes).
+Stylebook is the slowest (fully manual, ~2 hours per 25 pieces).
+Acloset is the fastest single-piece flow at about 90 seconds per item.

 Is it worth subscribing to multiple closet apps?

 A two-app stack is reasonable.
-PutTogether (daily) plus Stylebook (catalog) or PutTogether plus Whering (sustainability analytics) cover most needs.
+PutTogether (daily) plus Stylebook (catalog) or PutTogether plus Whering (sustainability) covers most needs.
 Three or more is rarely worth the cost.

-Did any of these apps fail the thirty-day test outright?
+Did any of these apps fail the 30-day test outright?

 All seven kept working.
-The ones that fell off the daily rotation (Whering, Acloset, Pureple, Indyx) had specific reasons; they are not bad apps, they are just not the right daily app for this particular wardrobe and city.
+The ones that fell off the daily rotation (Whering, Acloset, Pureple, Indyx) had specific, defensible reasons — they're not bad apps, they're just not the right daily app for this particular wardrobe, city, and reviewer.

 Was this test biased toward PutTogether because PutTogether published it?

-The criterion (days opened without prompting) was set before the test began and applies the same way to every app.
-The disclosure is the per-app card.
-Editorial testing should be reproducible by any reviewer running the same methodology, and we welcome readers to check.
+The scoring criterion (days each app was opened without prompting) was set before the test began and applies the same way to every app.
+The reviewer also kept and published an honest list of PutTogether's weaknesses — the print-combination misses, the Charleston city-aware miss, the 90-second portrait redraw delay.
+A different reviewer with a smaller wardrobe and a capsule philosophy would likely have Cladwell at #1.
+The methodology should be reproducible by any reviewer running the same test.

 Sources & references